Introduction

 - Consider the Floor Level: Check the floor level where the door will be installed.
 An uneven floor may require further adjustments to the rough opening size.
 Use a level to ensure accuracy.

 - Double-Check Measurements: Always double-check your measurements before cutting the rough opening.
-This step is crucial to avoid costly mistakes and ensure a smooth installation.
+This step is essential to avoid costly mistakes and ensure a smooth installation.

 Common challenges when measuring for a custom rough opening include: